devpaul/webserv/README.md

 npx webserv
 ```

 Webserv comes with standard server patterns.
-Start a proxy, CRUD server, upload, or log connections from the command-line or use `webserv`'s fully typed API to programmatically create a custom server.
+Start a proxy, CRUD server, upload, or log connections from the command-line.
+Have a more complex use case? `webserv` supports JSON configs and has a fully-typed programmatic API so you will *never* be stuck.

 Interested?
 Start experimenting now on [Glitch](https://glitch.com)